Dr. David Brabon - 1994 A Award Recipient

 Among the Asbury family is one we honor for a career in medicine.
 The dream to be a doctor was lodged deep in Dr. David Brabon's young heart and nurtured by missionary parents.
 Although the scope of his medical career has taken a radical departure from those childhood dreams, his work in medicine and citizenship span two continents.

-Commencement at Asbury College some years ago proved to Dr.Brabon only the beginning of his studies.
+Commencement at Asbury College, proved to be only the beginning of Dr.Brabon’s studies.
 Thirteen years later - with degrees from Louisville School of Medicine and Wayne State University, and internships at hospitals in Michigan and Kentucky - his colleagues predicted from this thirty something a promising and successful future as a surgeon in plastic and reconstructive surgery.
 Deep within his soul, however, he knew that his success and wealth would come, not from America's hospitals, but from reaching out with a healing touch to the poor in South America.

 In January of 1994, Dr. David Brabon was appointed chief of the largest burn center in South America along with his major duties for the Plastic Surgery Department of the Simon Bolivar Hospital.
 This Asburian, as chief of clinics and outpatient services, touches the lives of all the medical students, residents, and interns at two universities in Bogotá.